 This is the team of teachers at the Karttik session of the Bhakti Tirtha course at Jiva Institute.
 From left to right, Dr. Edwin Bryant, Dr. Måns Broo, Dr. Satyanarayana Dasa Babaji Maharaj, my alter ego, and Dr. Matthew Dasti.

-The first three weeks will conclude tomorrow after which Advaita Prabhu (Dr. Bryant) and Mahamuni Das (Dr. Dasti) will be be going back to their real lives.
+The first three weeks will conclude tomorrow after which Dr. Bryant and Dr. Dasti will be be going back to their real lives.
 The three weeks went by far too quickly.
 It is, of course, madness to think that they would be able to find the time away from their other obligations to do this entirely voluntary service in Vrindavan.

 Babaji has gotten the students working on Sanskrit quite intensively.
 Our two guest lecturers have gone into the nitty gritty of Yoga Sutra and Nyaya, thereby generating a lot of philosophical questioning about God and the nature of God, etc., the reality of the world, and so on, as well as making these texts relevant to Gaudiya Vaishnavas in other ways.